Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 Recently, a professor of mine shared a talk she gave at a conference a few years back on bioarchaeology (the excavation and study of human biological remains).
-In it, she makes a very important disclaimer: while bioarchaeologists can _sometimes_ infer sex from bones, this is not the same thing as gender―these are separate categories.
+In it, she makes a very important disclaimer: while bioarchaeologists can _sometimes_ infer sex from bones,[^3] this is not the same thing as gender―these are separate categories.
 She, of course, proceeded to gender each and every set of bones discussed.

 What is interesting here is not that a cis archaeologist chose to gender their skeletons.
 Nor is it particularly surprising to me that a liberal archaeologist